katymanning/LinkedICA/README.md

 # LinkedICA
 Linked independent component analysis (beta version) developed with Dr. Alberto Llera and the FSL group.
+Please note that the main flica pipeline has been modified into part A and B to allow feasible big data analyses.

 *COMMAND LINE USE